Feminist Philosophers

 Lou Marinoff, chair of philosophy at City College of New York, describes the search and hiring process in his department here.
 The comments are as interesting as Marinoff’s description.
 Readers note out that it perfectly describes how four male philosophers end up hiring two more male philosophers, a point that Marinoff doesn’t address.

-4 Responses to “The hiring process from an insider’s view”
+4 thoughts on “The hiring process from an insider’s view”

 Frog, thanks so much!
 And the readers’ comments are great.
 They do bring out both that diversity was not a factor and that there was no regard for anything that might have added to the diversity of the most serious candidates.